 More Info About My Practice

 My Private Practice is located just outside of downtown Franklin, TN.
 I share an office building with two other therapists and we strive to provide a private, comfortable, and peaceful therapy environment.
-I am a Licensed Marriage and Family Therapist, I hold a Master's of Marriage and Family Therapy from Lipscomb University, I am Level I and II trained in EMDR (Eye Movement Desensitization and Reprocessing), currently training in Somatic Experiencing and am also recognized as a Certified Clinical Trauma Professional through the International Association of Trauma Professionals.
+I am a Licensed Marriage and Family Therapist, I hold a Master's of Marriage and Family Therapy from Lipscomb University, I am Level I and II trained in EMDR (Eye Movement Desensitization and Reprocessing), I am also trained in Somatic Experiencing® and recognized as a Certified Clinical Trauma Professional through the International Association of Trauma Professionals.

-My session fee is $125 per clinical hour (50 minutes).
-I accept cash, check or card.
+My session fee is $140 per hour (60 minutes).
+I accept cash, check, credit card or HSA cards.
 I currently do not accept insurance, but can give a providers statement to be filed, by you, to your insurance company to inquire about potential reimbursement.